Enhancing Answer Reliability Through Inter-Model Consensus of Large Language Models: Results

 We employed two critical approaches to assess the statistical significance of agreement among the models: chi-square testing and Fleiss' Kappa analysis.
 These methods quantified the extent to which the models' responses deviated from random chance and evaluated their inter-rater agreement.

-The chi-square test was performed to determine whether the observed agreement among the models occurred by chance.
-The null hypothesis assumed that the distribution of answers was random, indicating no meaningful consensus.
+The chi-square test was performed to determine whether the observed agreement among the models occurred by randomness.
+The null hypothesis assumed that the distribution of the responses was random, indicating that there was no meaningful consensus.
 The test statistic was calculated based on eq: \ref{chi_square_test}, in which the number of choices \( K = 4 \) and \( n_j = 3 \) is the number of answering models.
 The p-values obtained from the test are summarized in Table~\ref{tab:chi_square_results}.

-All p-values were below the standard significance level (\( \alpha = 0.01 \)), leading us to reject the null hypothesis.
-The extremely small p-values for Claude, Gemini, and LLaMA indicate statistically solid significance, confirming that their agreements are highly unlikely to be due to random chance.
-GPT-4 also shows statistical significance, though its p-value is less extreme than the others.
+All $p$-values were below the standard significance level (\( \alpha = 0.01 \)), which led us to reject the null hypothesis.
+The extremely small $p$-values for Claude, Gemini, and LLaMA indicate statistically solid significance, confirming that their agreements are highly unlikely to be due to randomness.
+GPT-4 also shows statistical significance, although its $p$-value is less extreme than the others.
 These results support the hypothesis that the models' agreements reflect meaningful consensus rather than random behavior.

-Fleiss'Kappaa was further employed to evaluate inter-rater agreement among the models.
+Fleiss' Kappa was further employed to evaluate inter-rater agreement among the models.
 This metric provides a robust measure of consistency in responses.
 Table~\ref{tab:kappa_results} presents the kappa values and their interpretations.

 The kappa values reveal varying levels of agreement across the models.
 Claude demonstrated substantial agreement, reflecting strong consistency with other models.
-GPT-4 and LLaMA Combiningderate agreement, indicating reasonable consistency but some response variability.
+GPT-4 and LLaMA have a moderate agreement, indicating reasonable consistency but some variability in response.
 Conversely, Gemini showed fair agreement, suggesting noticeable differences in its responses compared to the other models.

-These results highlight potential differences in model architectures, training data, or reasoning approaches.
+These results highlight potential differences in model architectures, training data, fine-tuning processes, or reasoning approaches.
 For instance, Gemini's lower agreement could stem from less accurate or diverse data sources, while Claude's substantial agreement may be attributed to robust training on well-aligned datasets.
-By combining chi-square testing and Fleiss' Kappa analysis, we comprehensively evaluate the statistical significance and inter-model agreement, demonstrating the reliability and coherence of LLM-generated answers.
+By combining chi-square testing and Fleiss's Kappa analysis, we comprehensively evaluate the statistical significance and inter-model agreement, demonstrating the reliability and coherence of LLM-generated answers.